Wayfarer-Labs/owl-control/GAMES.md

 > - We buy games from `Top-priority` for veteran contributors.
 > - We don't capture your microphone or anything outside the active game.
 > - MSI Afterburner or similar stats programs should be disabled and substituted with [Steam Overlay stats](https://help.steampowered.com/en/faqs/view/3462-CD4C-36BD5767)
+> - **Playing PvP games with anticheat is at your own risk.** Our key recording may trip anticheat systems, potentially resulting in bans or other penalties.

 > [!WARNING]
 >